circinusX1/squirell-rat/README.md

 # squirell-rat
 ## sqrat_newapi, sqrat_import, sqrat_register_importlib DONE !

-This is a modified version of squirrel  !.
+This is a modified version of squirrel and is not compatibel with the main stream releases.
+Some variable and types were aligned to std and shorten.
 Sqrat was changed to be used in libraries as well.

 # changes.